luketaylor-dev/portfolio/README.md

 - **Easy to Update**: Simple content management
 - **Professional**: Perfect for client presentations

-## 🎨 **Customization**
+## 🎨 **Design Features**

-The portfolio is built with your preferences in mind:
+This portfolio showcases my development approach:

-- **Purple Theme**: Your favorite color throughout
+- **Purple Theme**: My signature color throughout the design
-- **Unity Focus**: Highlighting your game development expertise
+- **Unity Focus**: Highlighting my game development expertise
-- **Professional Tone**: Business-ready for client work
+- **Professional Tone**: Business-ready for client presentations
-- **Personal Touch**: Space for your personality to shine
+- **Personal Brand**: Consistent visual identity and messaging

-## 🚀 **What's Next?**
+## 🚀 **Portfolio Goals**

-Your portfolio is now ready to:
+This portfolio is designed to:

 - **Impress Clients**: Professional design that builds trust
-- **Showcase Work**: Beautiful presentation of your projects
+- **Showcase Work**: Beautiful presentation of my projects
 - **Generate Leads**: Clear calls-to-action for new business
 - **Build Brand**: Consistent purple theme and professional appearance

-The foundation is set for you to add your personal touch with photos, videos, and project content.
-The design is modern, engaging, and perfectly suited for a Unity developer who wants to stand out!
+The design is modern, engaging, and perfectly suited for a Unity developer who wants to stand out in the industry!

 ---

-_Built with ❤️ and lots of purple by your AI assistant_